SalieriC/SWIM/documentation/Ammo Management Setup.md

 - - Remaining `Shots` on weapons are lost upon reloading with a `Charge Pack`.
 - Support for `Consumable Weapons` (i.e. throwing knives, grenades, Spears, etc.).
 - - The Macro will ignore current and maximum `Shots` on `Consumable Weapons` and instead uses their `Quantity` as a measurement of how many are left.
 - - Using the last `Consumable Weapon` will delete the item from the inventory.
+(Disabled in BR2 integration because that breaks rerolls.)
 - Extensive support for Sound Effects (sfx), the following sfx can be configured:
 - - Reload sfx.
 - - Shooting/using sfx.